SangeethaSA/Confusion-Matrix/README.md

 # Confusion-Matrix

 Table that represents performance of binary classification models NOT regression models.
-Every observation(row) in the testing set is represented in exactly on box.
+Every observation(row) in the testing set is represented in exactly one matrix / box.

 It is used on the test data for the true/actual values are known.
 Most important rule is first argument is true values,